Free & Open Source

 Your AI coding tool writes fast.
 It also writes vulnerabilities.

-Aigent.ly is a free, open-source MCP server that injects live CVE-backed guardrails into Cursor, Claude Code, Windsurf, and Copilot — so your AI enforces this week's security rules, not last year's training data.
+Aigent.ly is a free, open-source MCP server that injects live CVE-backed guardrails into Claude Code, Cline, Cursor, GitHub Copilot, and Windsurf — so your AI enforces this week's security rules, not last year's training data.

 see it in action